mrwillbarnz/100-days-of-code/log.md

 ### Day 16: February 25th 2020

-**Today's Progress** For today, I investigated GUI applications, and possibly modernising the GUI present in Chapter 10 onwards using GTK+ platform, for cross-platform compatibility
+**Today's Progress:** For today, I investigated GUI applications, and possibly modernising the GUI present in Chapter 10 onwards using GTK+ platform, for cross-platform compatibility
 ![GTK+_SDK_Install_Windows](https://www.gtk.org/docs/installations/windows/) Will be testing on my Linux installation once the code is fully written.

 **Thoughts:** While I can still utilise the Tkinter library, I wanted to try using GTK+ to allow it to be easily visible on my Manjaro workstation.
 Finding a decent theme will be the next challenge.